 Nothing happen back then, nothing will likely to happen now.
 Some shadow-play here and there is expected to be displayed to the general public to show “something serious” is being done to improve the organization, perhaps but nothing concrete is expected to materialized though.

-Only with a total change of Government will we see any complete overhaul of the system that seemed corrupt to the core and beyond any redemption.
+Only with a total change of Government will we see any complete overhaul of the system that seemed beyond any redemption.
 We have no other choice whatsoever now.
 Otherwise, it will be another suicide and once again, the verdict would “not killed but driven to suicide – case closed”.
 Forced suicide is the last thing we want to see.